hugoledoux/startinpy/README.md

 The underlying library is written in [Rust](https://www.rust-lang.org/) so it's rather fast ([see Rust code](https://github.com/hugoledoux/startin)) and [robust arithmetic](https://crates.io/crates/robust) is used (so it shouldn't crash).

-startinpy uses the Rust library and adds several utilities and functions, for instance [NumPy](https://numpy.org/) support for input/output, exporting to several formats, and easy-of-use.
+startinpy uses the [startin Rust library](https://github.com/hugoledoux/startin) and adds several utilities and functions, for instance [NumPy](https://numpy.org/) support for input/output, exporting to several formats, and easy-of-use.

 startinpy allows you to:

   1. insert incrementally points
   2. delete vertices (useful for simplification, interpolation, and other operations)
   3. interpolate and create grids with several methods: TIN, natural neighbours, IDW, Laplace, etc.
   4. use other useful terrain Python libraries that are also NumPy-based, eg [laszy](https://laspy.readthedocs.io), [meshio](https://github.com/nschloe/meshio)
   5. outputs the TIN to several formats: OBJ, PLY, GeoJSON, and CityJSON
   6. [extra attributes](attributes) (the ones from LAS/LAZ) can be stored with the vertices

 Documentation